Nsomnia/ColdWarSubSim/README.md

 # ColdWarSubSim
 A indie game based on post WWII submarine simulation.
 Basically Silent Hunter 6, since UbiSoft no longer supports it, and there are no modern cold war subsims.
-Blender is used for model work and Unity is the game engine, code is mostly C# with some JavaScript and possible moving to C++ and Unreal4 in the future.
+Blender is used for model work and Unity is the game engine, code is mostly C# with some JavaScript and possibly moving to C++ and Unreal4 in the future.

+# FOR ANYONE WANTING TO HELP
+Check out all the reference pictures and the virtual tour at http://www.ussnautilus.org/virtualTour/index.shtml# to see if anything looks like something you'd like to model.
+Then please contact me at info@blendertek.com to discuss more.
+I don't commit changes to the models daily to the repo, so the .blends may not be 100% up to date.

 # Basic Goals
 1. Create a video game using the Unity game engine similar to the Silent Hunter series but based on the cold war, since World War 2 has been done over, and over again.
 The last cold war submarine simulator was back in the late 90s.